AdrianLThomas/esp32-weather-tft/README.md

 Edit: `C:\Users\%username%\Documents\Arduino\libraries\TFT_eSPI\User_Setup_Select.h` (path varies per system) and uncomment: `#include <User_Setups/Setup14_ILI9341_Parallel.h>  // Setup file for the ESP32 with parallel bus TFT`

+As long as you stuck soldered the pins mentioned previously, this will now use the correct pins for the screen.

 # Software Setup
 TODO: This repo!